Official websites use .mil

 Secure .mil websites use HTTPS

-Naval Medical Research Command, formerly known as Naval Medical Research Center, focuses on solutions to operational medical problems such as battlefield neurotrauma and wound infections, decompression sickness, naturally occurring infectious diseases, and biological threat agents; and is home to the DoD bone marrow registry.
+Naval Medical Research Command, formerly known as Naval Medical Research Center, focuses on solutions to operational medical problems such as battlefield neurotrauma and wound infections, decompression sickness, naturally occurring infectious diseases, and biological threat agents.

 The NMRC laboratory is co-located in the Daniel K. Inouye Building with the Walter Reed Army Institute of Research at the U.S. Army Forest Glen Annex, Silver Spring, Maryland.
 NMRC also operates a Biological Defense Research Directorate at the U.S. Army Ft.
 Detrick Garrison in Frederick, Maryland.